Kojobo/CreativePortfolio/content/portfolio/9w_HC_analytics.md

 In this MBA course I was able to apply my newly acquired programming skills to a variety of analytical challenges based in the health care industry.
 <!--more-->

+Here are a few charts from my team's final project; they were made in RStudio using the ggplot2 package.

 ![Box plot](/img/portfolio/HCA/gender_diff_box.PNG)